EducationalWave

 3. Devalue Uniqueness: The legalization of cloning could devalue the uniqueness and sanctity of human life.
 If cloning becomes a common practice, it may erode societal appreciation for individual uniqueness, leading to broader ethical implications.

-Related Pros and Cons of Speed Limits
+Related 20 Pros and Cons of Systems Theory in Social Work

 Moreover, the psychological well-being of clones and society at large could be jeopardized.
 The potential for clones to experience identity crises or societal discrimination highlights the need for careful consideration of the ethical implications of cloning.